fvjr/Note-Taker/README.md

-# Team-Profile-Generator
+# Note-Taker
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-Use this application to quickly create team profiles.
+Use this application to write notes to help you stay organized when completing tasks.

 ## Table of Contents
 - [Installation](#installation)